hoverkite/hoverkite/docs/presentation/slides.md

 ???

-- Telemetry is sent over MQTT, from where it can be monitored and logged to InfluxDB for later analysis.
+- Telemetry is sent from the desktop app over MQTT to a local stats server, from where it can be monitored and logged to InfluxDB for later analysis.

 ---